 - The Center for Environmental Journalism at the University of Colorado has an environmental journalism emphasis and a certificate in environmental journalism available to master's and doctoral students in the journalism program at CU.
 Contact Associate Director Michael Kodas, (860) 212-9920.

 - The Graduate School of Journalism at Columbia University offers a one-year Master of Arts degree program with a specialization in science journalism.
 The 9-month M.A. program is designed for experienced journalists with a proven mastery of journalistic skills, as demonstrated by his or her writing, resume or academic career.
 The course of study in the science concentration covers: in physics, the importance of scale and relativity; in the earth sciences, how systems work; medicine and health; the processes of innovation and discovery and history of science.
-Generous tuition scholarships funded by the Robert Wood Johnson Foundation are available.
-Deadline: January 15 annually.
+Scholarships are available; prospective students can contact the Office of Admission and Financial Aid at email@example.com or 212-854-8608.
+Deadlines and application requirements.
 Contact Brett Cione, Assistant Director, Admissions & Financial Aid, (212) 854-6344.

 - Cornell University's Department of Communication offers opportunities for undergraduates and graduates in environmental, science and health communication through several courses such as Communication and the Environment, taught by Katherine McComas.
 The concentration includes courses in the communication process, applications, science and environmental communication, and introductory and advanced environmental science and policy.
 Contact Katherine McComas.